 Research

 My research interest lies mostly in moral psychology and metaethics.
 However, I like to think about these topics with others, including thinkers that are part of the history of philosophy and, especially, Kant.
-My PhD thesis, provisionally titled ‘Between Persons‘, focuses on the interpersonal dimension of Kant’s practical philosophy.
-Beyond and apart from my doctoral research, I also spend time thinking about value and our relation to it as rational agents.
-So my research falls into three broad categories: Kantian ethics, value and practical reason.
+My PhD thesis, titled ‘Between Persons‘, focuses on the interpersonal dimension of Kant’s practical philosophy.
+Beyond and apart from this research, I also spend time thinking about value and our relation to it as rational agents.
 You can listen to me talk about my different research projects here.

 Kant:

-In my PhD, I am looking into how Kant’s notion of the ‘unity of will’ can shed light on many morally relevant ways in which we relate to one another.
-I am working on four different papers.
+In my PhD, I looked into how Kant’s notion of the ‘unity of will’ can shed light on many morally relevant ways in which we relate to one another.
+I worked on four different papers.
 The first one looks at Kant’s ‘legal’ worries about sexual interactions and how the ‘unity of will’ is meant to help overcome them.
 The second paper discusses loneliness, and what we can learn from Kant about it.
-In the last two papers, I defend Kant’s ‘union view’ of love and friendship against challenges raised by ‘Robust-Concern’ theories.
+The third one suggests that Kant might have a more relational conception of autonomy than commonly supposed.
+And, the fourth one, defends Kant’s ‘union view’ of love and friendship against challenges raised by ‘Robust-Concern’ theories.

 Beyond the topics of my doctoral research, I am also interested in Kant’s metaethics.
 I think that, despite being tempting, it is wrong to read Kant as a constructivist.
 Instead, I suggest, we should read Kant as a particular form of metaethical realist.